 2020 in Review

-2020 has been like no other year.
+2020 was like no other year.
 We began the year with a highlight of taking our main Youth Band to compete in 'Brass at the Wire'.
 This was a return to competing for the band and marked the beginning of exciting plans for competing and touring in the year ahead.
 Sadly this wasn't to be as we swiftly closed our physical doors to rehearsals.

 Unwilling to accept a lack of provision for our young people; dedicated conductors, tutors, parents and friends embarked on a rapid learning curve to adapt youth brass banding and our community to a safe, vibrant, creative online community.